SinJK/LeeLee/README.md

 # LeeLee

-LeeLee is an asstistant that allows you to:
+LeeLee is an assistant that allows you to:

 - Read you the `highlighted text` you selected
 - Translate & Read the `highlighted text` you selected